Alex J H Fedorec

 am particularly interested in biotherapeutic and bioindustrial applications of

-predictable synthetic microbial communities in complex environments, such as
+synthetic microbial communities in complex environments, such as the

 I was previously a Research Fellow in the